GiackAloZ/AcousticWaveCPML.jl/README.md

 [2] [Convolutional perfectly matched layer for isotropic and anisotropic acoustic wave equations, Pasalic et al., SEG Technical Program Expanded Abstracts 2010](https://library.seg.org/doi/abs/10.1190/1.3513453)

 [3] [SEG/EAGE Salt and Overthrust Models](https://wiki.seg.org/wiki/SEG/EAGE_Salt_and_Overthrust_Models)

+# Appendix

+Here is written some information on documentation and how to use the scripts to reproduce results.

+## Documentation

+TODO

+## Reproduce results

+TODO